RoopanJK/TIL/yocto/bitbake-recipes/adding-a-systemd-service-into-a-image-using-a-recipe.md

 WantedBy=multi-user.target
 ```

+---

-- Recipe file is a below.
+- Recipe file is as below.

 ```
 SUMMARY = "A Example of a recipe that installs a systemd service"